manuelbarbas/gasless-rust/README.md

 cd skale-gasless/
 ```

-3. Compile the repo to import the project dependicies:
+3. Compile the repo to import the project dependencies:
 ```sh
 cargo build --release
 ```